terramate-io/terramate/docs/orchestration.md

 ### Filesystem hierarchical order

-By creating an hierarchy of stacks in the filesystem will make Terramate execute the parent stacks before the children ones.
+Creating an hierarchy of stacks in the filesystem will make Terramate execute parent stacks before their children.

 This is a double-edged sword because it allows you to move stacks around to better resemble the cloud infrastructure and the order of which things must